DynoRobotics/UnityRos2/README.md

 - Time
 - Documentation
 - More examples
-- Cross-platform support (Windows, Windows IoT Core, UWP) [sould work with minimal modifications, but not tested]
+- Better cross-platform support (Windows IoT Core, UWP, Mac) [sould work with minimal modifications, but not tested]
 - Automatic test runner for CI (C#)

 How can I try this out?